-Inheritance dispute solicitor, Chris Green, looks at the often controversial area of gifts by an attorney.
-In what circumstances can an attorney make a gift to himself, his friends or his family, from the funds of a Protected Party?
+Inheritance dispute solicitor, Chris Green, looks at the often controversial area of gifts made by an attorney.
+In what circumstances can an attorney make a gift to himself, his friends or his family, from the funds of a protected party?

-A recent case, referred to as Re HH (2018), highlights the legal position regarding the payment of gifts by an attorney from a Protected Party’s funds, and the Court’s approach when it is asked to ratify a gift.
+A recent case,known as Re HH (2018), highlights the legal position regarding the payment of gifts by an attorney from a Protected Party’s funds, and the Court’s approach when it is asked to ratify a gift.

 Prompted by the Office of the Public Guardian (OPG), TH made an application for retrospective approval of various gifts made from HH’s funds to: